HCL-TECH-SOFTWARE/appscan-standard-pyscan/README.md

 C) Add the PyScan extension to AppScan:

 1) In AppScan, go to Tools > Extensions > Extension manager.
-2) Click “Add extension from:” button, and select the “PyScanExt.zip” file you created previously.
+2) Click “Add extension from:” button, and select the “PyScanExt.zip” file you created previously or downloaded.
 3) Restart AppScan for the change to take effect.

 ===========================================================

-D) Use PyScan in Appscan:
+D) Use PyScan in AppScan:

-1) For best results using the extension it is recommended to configure a Starting URL (in Scan Configuration).
+1) If your scripts need a Starting URL and this is not configured in the scan on which you are running the script, you must configure it in Scan Configuration > URLs and servers.
 2) Click Tools > Extension > Start Pyscan.
 3) From the console that opens do one of the following:
 	- Open your Python file or module, and click Run > Run module.